November 13, 2013

 Q: What states have dissection laws, resolutions or policies?

-A: The following states have laws upholding a student's right to choose humane alternatives to dissection without being penalized: Florida, California, Pennsylvania, New York, Rhode Island, Illinois, Virginia, Oregon, New Jersey and Vermont.
-Student-choice legislation is currently pending in Connecticut.
-Maine, Maryland, Massachusetts and New Mexico have Board of Education policies, and Louisiana passed a state resolution in 1992.
+A: The following states have laws upholding a student's right to choose humane alternatives to dissection without being penalized: Florida, California, Connecticut Pennsylvania, New York, Rhode Island, Illinois, Virginia, Oregon, New Jersey and Vermont.
+Maine, Maryland, Massachusetts, and New Mexico have Board of Education policies, and Louisiana passed a state resolution in 1992.
 Many schools and school boards have also independently enacted student-choice policies.

 Q: Do any other countries have laws regarding dissection?